 And then my wife called Ron Dellums, and Ron said, "Yes, I’ve just heard from the secretary, and Guy Philippe is in Port-au-Prince and will kill Aristide tomorrow, according to Secretary of State Powell," who had to have known that Guy Philippe was nowhere near Port-au-Prince.
 President Aristide, of course, knew, because he had gotten reports from Franz Gabriel.
 The idea was to frighten Aristide into abdicating his office and fleeing the country on a plane provided by the United States.
 And Aristide refused.

-Later that morning, about thirty American Special Forces troops in full combat gear, in twelve or thirteen white Chevy Suburbans of the American embassy, surrounded the Aristide home, took positions on the wall around the home.
+Later that morning, about 30 American Special Forces troops in full combat gear, in 12 or 13 white Chevy Suburbans of the American Embassy, surrounded the Aristide home, took positions on the wall around the home.
 And you could see the red tracer pattern crisscrossing, crosshatching in the yard of the home.
-And into the yard came one Chevy Suburban with one of the Special Forces people fully armed, who was attending Luis Moreno of the American embassy, who walked into the house and told the president, "I was here when you came back in '94, and I'm here tonight to tell you it’s time for you to leave."
+And into the yard came one Chevy Suburban with one of the Special Forces people fully armed, who was attending Luis Moreno of the American Embassy, who walked into the house and told the president, "I was here when you came back in '94, and I'm here tonight to tell you it’s time for you to leave."

 They removed the president — Moreno and the American Special Forces — from his home, took them to the airport — the president, Mrs. Aristide and Franz Gabriel — took them from their home, boarded them on this large wide-bodied aircraft with no markings, no tail number, only the sort of large flag, American flag, on the vertical tail assembly, and flew off, making their first refueling stop in the eastern Caribbean in Antigua.